 Location: British Columbia

-This case set out a number of principles regarding the interpretation of treaties between the Crown and Aboriginal people of Canada.
+This case set out several principles regarding the interpretation of treaties between the Crown and the Aboriginal people of Canada.

 Location: Alberta, Treaty 8 territory